 Michelle: Well, actually, we were engaged at the time…

-Jim: Okay, you’re engaged.
+Jim: OK, you’re engaged.
 I mean, that’s even more so.

 Michelle: …Yeah, so we had dated three years and got engaged.

-Jim: So, I mean, how did that hit you?
-I mean, it had to be destabilizing?
+Jim: So, I mean, how did that – how did that hit you?
+I mean, it had to be destabilizing.